Formal and Informal Vocabulary Year 6 Formal and Informal Resource Pack

 Expected Questions to support identifying and using formal and informal vocabulary.
 Sentences may have multiple clauses and feature vocabulary which is predominantly taken from the Y5/6 spelling expectations.

 Greater Depth Questions to support identifying and using formal and informal vocabulary.
-Sentences will vary in length and structure and some of the language used may be unfamiliar.
-Some language is colloquial or archaic and as such it may prove useful for children to have access to dictionaries (physical or digital) for questions in this level.
+Sentences vary in length and structure and some language is colloquial or archaic.

 Application and Reasoning